imntdat/demo-project.v1/README.md

 > pnpm i -D vue-eslint-parser
 ```

-Copy and paste these scripts to the .eslintrc.cjs file
+Copy and paste these scripts to the <code>.eslintrc.cjs</code> file

 ```cjs
 module.exports = {